rudrasingh99/bb-tips-tricks/README.md

-Just BB Tips And Tricks found on Internet:
+Just BB Tips And Tricks found on Internet for the people on the Internet:

 Don't forget to contribute :)